Administrative practice document: Permanent impairment rating guidelines for acromioplasty, repetitive strain injuries and splenectomy

 • Interactive activities are impaired (e.g., social / leisure)

-Range 0-3 per cent, (maximum 3 per cent for LE)
+Range 0-3 per cent, (maximum 3 per cent for legs)

 Splenectomy

-A splenectomy is the medical term given for the surgical removal of the spleen, a highly vascular organ in the upper abdomen which is part of the lymphatic system and has an important immunologic function, helping the body to fight infection.
-For WSIB purposes, the most common cause of an injury causing a spleen to be removed is a blunt force trauma or a penetrating wound to the abdomen or chest.
+A splenectomy is the surgical removal of the spleen.
+The spleen is a highly vascular organ in the upper abdomen that is part of the lymphatic system that helps the body fight infection.
+For workplace injuries, the most common reason for removing a spleen is an injury from a blow or a wound to the abdomen or chest.

-The AMA Guides states the impairment following surgery to remove the spleen is rated at 0 per cent.
+The AMA Guides rate the impairment following surgery to remove the spleen at zero per cent.

 Rating guideline

-3. All or most of the activities of daily living can be performed
+3. cthe person can do all or most activities of daily living

-In this situation, it is reasonable to use these criteria as it is the nearest analogy.
-It is reasonable to recognize the life-long increased risk of infection and the antibiotic prophylactic treatment recommended by evidence-based practice guidelines for this condition.
+In these cases, it’s reasonable to recognize the life-long increased risk of infection and the need for ongoing antibiotic treatment, as recommended by evidence-based guidelines.

 Conclusion